rachelaronoff/www.hackuarium.ch/docs/40_phmeter/10_platformio/10_platformio.md

 You know with age we take some habits and it would be easier if you follow the same ones...

-All our github projects are always in a folder called `git` which is at the first level of the `home` directory.
-It is followed by the name of the github user/organization and finally the project name.
+All our GitHub projects are always in a folder called `git` which is at the first level of the `home` directory.
+It is followed by the name of the GitHub user/organization and finally the project name.

 So, go to the project from bash: